armandyam/armandyam.github.io/_pages/publications.md

   You can also find my articles on <u><a href="{{author.googlescholar}}">my Google Scholar profile</a>.</u>
 {% endif %}

-[Download CV]

-Click [here](assets/rangarajan.bib), [another](assets/cv.pdf) to download my citations in BibTex format that can be imported into most reference management software.
+Click [here](/assets/rangarajan.bib)to download my citations in BibTex format that can be imported into most reference management software.

 {% include base_path %}